zigster64/datastor.zig/README.md

 }
 ```

-## Example - Load a Datastor based on our Cat struct
+## Load a Datastor based on our Cat struct

 ```
 pub fn load_simple_table() !void {